haywirelabs/hwl/resumes/resumeTech.md

 * Manage internal and external design and development resources to develop multiple ongoing initiatives ** Contracts

-Achievements
+_Achievements_

 * Infrastructure for a new business entity
 * Identification and Documentation of product needs and dependencies
 * Product Integration across functional components
 * Product Launch and cadence production
+* Javascript Single Page Applications (SPA) in the enterprise environment

 **Senior Software Engineer**
 July 2014 - February 2015
 Zenimax Online Studios
 Hunt Valley, Maryland

-Responsibilities
+_Responsibilities_

-* Engineer and develop on the Elder Scrolls Online community website.
+* Engineer and develop on the Elder Scrolls Online community website
-* Research and develop options for custom Enterprise Content Management Solutions.
+* Research and develop options for custom Enterprise Content Management Solutions

-Achievements
+* Present web technology solutions to leadership and game teams

+_Achievements_

 * Develop CMS proof-of-concept demonstrations and report on findings
 * Improve internal development practices